Sivanyanst/sivanyanst.github.io/README.md

 ## Personal Statement 💁‍♂️

 I embrace both the joys and trials that life presents, dedicating my journey to the <font color=blue>pursuit of a New Eden</font>.
-Authenticity lies at the heart of my existence, and I find profound fulfillment in <font color=blue>living true to myself.</font>
+Authenticity lies at the heart of my existence, and I find profound fulfillment in <b><font color=blue>living true to myself.</font></b>

 My passion for freedom drives me, and I strongly resist constraints that stifle enjoyment.
 I am deeply committed to supporting others in following their truest desires and crafting lives that resonate with their inner selves.
-With a deep appreciation for diversity and an open mind, I thrive in engaging conversations with individuals from varied backgrounds and perspectives. <font color=blue>There's nothing more satisfying than witnessing the spark of passion in someone’s eyes when they talk about what they love.</font>
+With a deep appreciation for diversity and an open-mind, I thrive in engaging conversations with individuals from <b><font color=blue>varied backgrounds and perspectives</font></b>.
+There's nothing more satisfying than witnessing the <b><font color=blue>spark of passion in someone’s eyes</font></b> when they talk about what they love.

-Naturally inclined to leadership, I take pride in <font color=blue>shouldering responsibility and guiding teams toward success</font>.
+Naturally inclined to leadership, I take pride in <b><font color=blue>shouldering responsibility and guiding teams toward success</font></b>.
 My approach to challenges is rooted in a philosophical mindset, always seeking the silver lining and opportunities within obstacles.

-My primary areas of interest include <font color=blue>**Blockchain**, **Supply Chain**, **Fintech**, **Chinese History**, and **Literature**</font>.
+My primary areas of interest include <b><font color=blue>Blockchain, Supply Chain, Fintech, Chinese History, and Literature</font></b>.
 I am always eager to engage in thoughtful discussions in these fields:)

 More details about me below.👇